doomedcat17/scpier/README.md

 ScpWikiDataProvider(WebClient webclient);
 ```
 It accepts HtmlUnit's `WebClient`, so you can provide your own implementation instead default one.

+**ScpWikiDataProvider is not thread safe.** Use one instance per thread.

 ####Getting wiki content